 All workouts, especially tough ones, put stress on the body.
 You are fatiguing, or tiring out, as the microscopic damage to muscle fibers takes its toll.
 As a result, you experience hormonal changes and enzyme levels fluctuate as inflammation increases.
 The typical post-workout recovery regime takes two main methods of recovery:

 Since CBD already possesses anti-inflammatory characteristics, post-workout recovery times become a breeze!
-Studies show Full Plant Extract CBD products also contain antioxidants as they are found in the trace amounts of other cannabinoids that would be present under proper extraction methods.
-This is where Full Spectrum, and to that extent, Full Plant Extract CBD products shine.
+Studies show Full Spectrum CBD products also contain antioxidants as they are found in the trace amounts of other cannabinoids that would be present under proper extraction methods.
+This is where Full Spectrum, and to that extent, Full Spectrum CBD products shine.
 The trace amounts of other cannabinoids, including that of THC, possess enough potency to even surpass the benefits Vitamins C and D deliver; all without causing adverse psychoactivity.

 When combined, CBD's anti-inflammatory and antioxidative effects can help to reduce the damage caused by oxidation and therefore lower the amount of time spent during workout recovery.